Installation instructions for uniGUI (Delphi and C++ Builder**)

 5) Select an installation folder.
 Default installation folder is [ProgramFiles]\Fmsoft\Framework\.

-7) Press Install to start and complete the installation process.
+7) Press Install to start, and complete the installation process.

 8) Start Delphi and open the project group for your Delphi version. e.g. uniGUI2016Group (Delphi XE6).

-9) In project manager there are 11 Delphi packages.
+9) In Project Manager there are 11 Delphi packages.
 Build all packages starting from SynEdit_Rxxxx.bpl.

 Additional step for C++ Builder installation only.

-Additional step for C++ Builder Win64 target only.
+Additional steps for C++ Builder (Win64 Platform):

 • uniGUIxxmdcl.bpl (Plus/Complete Editions only)